Charlottenburg: Recreational and residential area

 The development was accompanied by an urban planning of broad streets and sidewalks, parks and spacious residential buildings, especially around the southern Kurfürstendamm area, which enabled large parts of Charlottenburg to preserve their affluent residential character.
-"The richest town of Prussia" established a Royal Technical College in 1879 (which later became the Berlin Institute of Technology), followed by the Physikalisch-Technische Reichsanstalt and the College of the Fine Arts.
+"The richest town of Prussia" established a Technische Hochschule, the Königlich Technische Hochschule zu Berlin in 1879 (which later became the Technische Universität Berlin), followed by the Physikalisch-Technische Reichsanstalt and the College of the Fine Arts.
 A new town hall with an 88 m tall spire was erected on the occasion of its 200-year jubilee in 1905 and an opera house opened in 1912.
 The history of Charlottenburg as a municipality in its own right ended with the Greater Berlin Act of 1 October 1920, when the town became a part of Berlin.
 The Province of Brandenburg was administered in Charlottenburg from 1918 until the province's dissolution in 1946 after World War II.

 Talaat Pasha, the former Ottoman Empire Minister of the Interior, one of the Three Pashas, and architect of the Armenian genocide, was assassinated by Soghomon Tehlirian in Charlottenburg on 15 March 1921.